 The Barricade IV Tour bag has two main compartments that can take three racquets in each.
 One of the main compartments has a mesh pocket to keep your smaller items from moving around, which means they’ll be easy to find.
 There are also several smaller pockets, including a felt-lined pocket for more fragile items like jewelry or sunglasses.

 The shoe tunnel feeds into one of the compartment and when you don’t have your sneakers or shoes in it, it can be used for your smelly or wet clothes; opposite this storage space is a Climachill compartment that will keep water bottles or lunch cool.
 This bag can hold six racquets and be carried in three different ways: there are two grab handles on top of the bag, a removable shoulder strap, and non-removable backpack straps and there’s even a handle to hang it on the fence at the court.

-To sum it up the Adidas Barricade 6 racquet tennis bag is an excellent choice: it’s well-made with a lot of attention to detail and given all its feature, it’s very well-priced.
-Without a doubt, it belongs on our best tennis bag list for 2019.
+To sum it up the Adidas Barricade 6 racquet tennis bag is an excellent choice: it’s well-made with a lot of attention to detail and given all its features, it’s very well-priced.
+Without a doubt, it belongs on our best tennis bag list for 2020.

 There are a few things to consider when buying a tennis bag, and while some are more important than others it’s a good idea to find one that meets at least half of the criteria.
 A good tennis bag should offer you: